forsaken1/infra/sessions.ex/README.md

 ## Run

-Make sure you have installed Elixir and Postgres, then run:
+Make sure you have installed Elixir, Postgres, Kafka, then run:

 ```
 mix setup